Saturday, September 04, 2010 Detailed Auto Topics

 All tires loose pressure over time, nitrogen or air filled

-Nitrogen molecules are larger than oxygen molecules.
+Nitrogen molecules are slightly larger than oxygen molecules.
 For this reason, nitrogen proponents claim they leak less.
 In fact, at best, only the 20% oxygen content could possibly leak faster.
-Test show about 4 PSI a year difference.
+Test show, at most about 4 PSI a year difference.
 Tire dealers normally rotate tires they sell, often free of charge.
 Checking and properly inflating tires should also be included.
 Most people rotate at least twice a year and will notice no difference using air or nitrogen.

 Filling a tire with nitrogen will NOT result in pure nitrogen in the tire